MatrixManAtYrService/htty/agent-primers/testing.md

 - Easy to debug issues at specific layers

 ### 3. **Comprehensive Coverage**
-- Unit tests with mocked dependencies (sdist)
 - Integration tests with real components (core, full)
-- CLI tests without Python pollution (cli)
+- CLI tests without Python environment pollution (cli)
 - External verification tests (empty)

 ## When to Use Each Mark

-### Use `@pytest.mark.sdist` when:
-- Testing pure Python logic that doesn't need htty_core
-- Working with mocked dependencies
-- Need fastest possible iteration cycles
-- Testing argument parsing, data structures, algorithms

 ### Use `@pytest.mark.core` when:
 - Testing htty_core functionality directly